-On July 25, 2015, a Notice was issued in the Canada Gazette, Part I: Vol. 149, No. 30 – July 25, 2015 (PDF Version – 3,016 K) under section 71 of CEPA 1999.
-The Notice applies to 302 polymers on the Domestic Substances List (DSL).
+In July 2015, a Notice was issued in the Canada Gazette, Part I: Vol. 149, No. 30 – July 25, 2015 under section 71 of CEPA 1999.
+The Notice applied to 302 polymers on the Domestic Substances List.

+The Notice was issued in order to obtain information on the manufacture, import and formulation activities of these 302 polymers for the 2014 calendar year.
 Every person to whom the Notice applied was required to comply no later than 5 p.m.
 EDT, December 3, 2015.

 In February 2015, voluntary data on polymers was collected from importers and manufacturers.
 Information collected was used to inform risk assessments of the polymers reported to be in commerce above 1000 kg during DSL IU2, and certain polymers that were identified as requiring further assessment based on the rapid screening approach.